-You can connect the projector to a wide range of computers, including IBM®-compatible PCs and laptops, Apple® PowerPC® and Intel® CoreTM Macintosh® computers, PowerBook®computers, and many iMac® and iBook® series systems.
-With Epson's patented SizeWiseTM technology, the projector supports computer displays ranging from VGA through WSXGA+.
-You can also connect the projector to a LAN (local area network) so you can monitor the projector from a remote network computer using the included EMP Monitor software (Windows® only).
+You can connect the projector to a wide range of computers, including IBM®-compatible PCs and laptops, Apple® Macintosh,® PowerPC® and Intel® CoreTM Macintosh computers, PowerBook®computers, and many iMac® and iBook® series systems.
+With Epson's patented SizeWiseTM technology, the projector supports computer displays ranging from VGA through UXGA.